BPA & phthalates (and other plasticizers) migrate, leach, and flake from plastics

 From the bulk tank at the dairy, milk is transferred via plastic hoses to a tanker truck which reverses the process through plastic hoses to larger tanks at the creamery.
-All of the processing involves plastic hoses, pipes, fixtures, pumps, valves, vats, vessels and other equipment that often contain or are made of plastic.
+All of the processing involves plastic hoses, pipes, fixtures, pumps, valves, vats, vessels, and other equipment that often contain or are made of plastic.

 At the creamery, plastic hoses dominate the processes of separating cream from the whole milk.
 The skimmed milk and cream are usually pasteurized separately.

-Some cream is returned to the skimmed milk to create a range of butterfat levels, some is made into butter.
+Some cream is returned to the skimmed milk to create a range of butterfat levels, and some is made into butter.
 Cheese can be made from milk at a variety of stages in this process.

-Significantly, BPA, phthalates and many other harmful environmental chemicals are “lipophilic” — they are easily dissolved in fats.
+Significantly, BPA, phthalates, and many other harmful environmental chemicals are “lipophilic” — they are easily dissolved in fats.

-This means that the cream separation process creates a high-fat environment that encourages leaching of these environmental chemicals into dairy products.
+This means that the cream separation process creates a high-fat environment that encourages the leaching of these environmental chemicals into dairy products.

 Cheese & Whey